 Charles County, Maryland

 Competitive Power Ventures (CPV) St Charles Energy Center is a natural gas-fired combined-cycle power plant being developed in Waldorf, Charles County, Maryland.
 It was originally planned to have an installed capacity of 640MW, which was later increased to 725MW.
-Ground breaking ceremony for the project occurred in December 2014, while commercial operations are expected to begin in 2017.
+The groundbreaking ceremony for the project occurred in December 2014, while commercial operations are expected to begin in 2017.

-The project is expected to create up to 400 jobs during construction, and 24 permanent jobs during operation.
-It will generate enough power for approximately 700,000 households, and be one of the biggest taxpayers in the County.
+The project is expected to create up to 400 jobs during construction as well as 24 permanent jobs during operation.
+It will generate enough power for approximately 700,000 households and be one of the biggest taxpayers in the County.
 EthosEnergy Power Plant Services will be the operator of the plant.

 Astoria Energy LLC was authorised by the New York Power Authority (NYPA) in April 2008 to build a second natural gas-fuelled plant in Queens.